 The leaves have officially turned colors this week and the temps have dropped enough to call for digging out my vintage fall/winter clothes.
-While most of the time I dress casual not-vintage, I do enjoy mixing in vintage or vintage-inspired pieces to give of hint of classic style.
+While most of the time I dress casual not-vintage, I do enjoy mixing in vintage or vintage-inspired pieces to give a hint of classic style.

-When I originally wrote this article in 2013 I asked three vintage fashion bloggers, who always amaze and inspire me, how to wear my vintage clothes more often.
+When I originally wrote this article in 2013, I asked three vintage fashion bloggers, who always amaze and inspire me, how to wear my vintage clothes more often.
 I asked each of them to give us some tips on what vintage or vintage-inspired pieces are essential to an autumn wardrobe.
-Their advice is still relevant even if some of the blogs have gone silent.
+Their advice is still relevant, even if some of the blogs have gone silent.

 What’s your favorite decade for vintage in the fall and why?

 The Glamorous Housewife: I am always a sucker for the 1950’s, though in the autumn I tend to be inspired by the 1940’s for some reason.
 Maybe it is due to the more tailored styles, or the wide legged pants.
 There is just something so natty about the 40’s which makes me think of the fall.